dpuelz/MachineLearning_MSBA-WP/README.md

 	- Why do we care about quantifying uncertainty?
 	- What does sampling variability actually mean?
 Describe in the context of a sampling distribution.
 	- How does the bootstrap approximate sampling variability?
+	- Why can't we just compute the actual sampling distribution?
+Why is this infeasible? (video)
+	- Describe a situation where running the bootstrap is computationally burdensome?
+Where is the computational "bottleneck" in the bootstrapping algorithm? (video)
+	- Why is the bootstrapped sampling distribution only approximating the true sampling distribution? (video)
 - Textbook readings: *ISL* Ch.
 5.2
 	- How does the bootstrap relate to calculating investment portfolio risk?
 	- Why is sampling with replacement important?